-You do not qualify if you are working more than 15 hours per week outside the home, if you are getting an unemployment payment or if you are signing on for unemployment credits.
+You do not qualify if you are working more than 15 hours per week outside the home, if you are taking part in an education or training course for more than 15 hours a week, if you are getting a jobseeker's payment or if you are signing on for jobseeker credits.
 You also do not qualify if you are living in a hospital, convalescent home or similar institution.

 If you are caring for more than one person, a grant is paid for each of them.

 A Respite Care Grant of €1,375 is paid once each year, usually on the first Thursday in June, for each person you are caring for.
 It is not taxable.

 If you are getting Carer's Allowance, Carer's Benefit, Domiciliary Care Allowance or Prescribed Relative's Allowance from the Department of Social Protection, you do not need to apply for the Respite Care Grant.
 It will be automatically paid to you in June.